-- Who: Code author during implementation - What: Test more complex operations in a service.
-When another service is required, a test-double should be used, not the actual service. - When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from build to not slow development.
-Will be run in CI on every change. - Where: Reside inside a service, separated from other types of tests/code. - · Why: Tests interactions between components in a service are working as expected.
+- Who: The code's author during the implementation. - What: Test more complex operations in the service.
+When another service is required, a test double should be used, not the actual service. - When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from the build to not slow the development down.
+Will be run on the CI on every change. - Where: Reside inside a service, separated from other types of tests/code. - Why: Test whether interactions between components in the service work as expected.

 These are not integration tests, which strictly test the integration between the service and an external dependency.
-These test the interactions between components in a service are working correctly.
-While integration tests just test the basic pathways are working, component tests verify that, based on input, the output matches what is expected.
+These test whether the interactions between the components in the service are correct.
+While integration tests verify only whether the basic pathways work, component tests verify whether, based on the input, the output matches expectations.

-These are not contract tests, which are more oriented towards business requirements, but are more technical in nature.
+They are not contract tests, which are more oriented towards business requirements, but are more technical in nature.
 The contract tests will make certain assumptions about components, and these tests make sure those assumptions are tested.